cassiopeian/memory-game/README.md

  The *Reset* and *Settings* icon buttons are also keyboard focusable.

- ### Two Themes
+ ### Three Themes

  <img src="images/read-me/choose-theme.png" style="width: 75%">

- To choose between the Lifestyle Trends and Lucky Cats game themes, click the cogwheel icon.
+ To choose between the Lifestyle Trends, Lucky Cats, and Sushi Menu game themes, click the cogwheel icon.

  ### Progress at a Glance